 · For both sections, please ensure submitted video is as close to high definition as possible, well lit, no longer than five minutes, and properly edited (we’re happy to direct people to free, easy-to-use software if needed).

 · Due to budgetary constraints, any content produced is voluntary at this point.
-Other than the editor, who takes time out each week to set keep the site running, the ed team are all unpaid.
-In the long term, we intend for all contributors to be paid and are actively discussing the best way to do this.
+The site is not for profit and other than the editor, who takes time out each week to set keep the site running, the ed team are all unpaid.
+In the long term, we intend for all contributors to be paid and will be introducing a donations button in the near future.
+Any financial support the site receives would be used to develop content for the site.

 · Please direct all pitches to email@example.com.